stoyan-shopov/turbo/Readme.md

 This frontend attempts to be a minimalistic, very thin wrapper around the *gdb* debugger, with a focus on remote debugging.
 Native debugging has its own challenges and peculiarities, and is currently out of scope for this frontend.
 Also, attempts are made to seamlessly interface with the powerful [blackmagic probe](https://github.com/blacksphere/blackmagic "Blackmagic probe home page").
 At the moment, the frontend only supports connecting to the **blackmagic**  probe hardware directly.
 However, another, potentially much more powerful possibility exists - connecting to the **blackmagic** *hosted* variant, which supports more hardware probes, and has enhancements not present in the *blackmagic* probe firmware.
 Such support is intended to be added in the future.

-For reasons that will be made clear later, this frontend works best when debugging programs written in the **C** programming language.
+This frontend works best when debugging programs written in the **C** programming language.
 Of course, debugging programs written in any language supported by *gdb* is available, but the best debugging experience is with programs written in the **C** programming language.

 ### Building the software
 All of the prerequisite libraries (currently, this is only the [ELFIO library](https://github.com/serge1/ELFIO "ELFIO home page")) are provided in the project's github repository.
 The software is released under an MIT license.
 The Qt framework is being used for driving the graphical user interface.
 The Qt framework is freely available for download for non-commercial use.
 If you are downloading the Qt framework package for the first time, you may find it unusually hard to locate the list of offline installer packages, so here is a [direct link to the Qt offline installers](https://www.qt.io/offline-installers "Offline Qt Downloads").
 Installing the Qt package, however, requires performing a free registration on the Qt site.